Newly elected Guild VP attacked for saying she’s ‘proud to be called a terrorist’

 She has been accused of anti-semitism in her pro-Palestine campaigning

-The newly elected Students’ Guild Vice-President for Postgraduate Research, Malaka Shwaikh, has been accused of anti-Semitism, having tweeted that she is “proud to be called a terrorist” for the cause of Palestine.
+The newly elected Students’ Guild Vice-President for Postgraduate Research, Malaka Mohammed, has been accused of anti-Semitism, having tweeted that she is “proud to be called a terrorist” for the cause of Palestine.

-Malaka Shwaikh, a PhD candidate and University of Exeter employee is originally from Gaza and is known for her Palestinian activism.
+Malaka Mohammed, a PhD candidate and University of Exeter employee is originally from Gaza and is known for her Palestinian activism.

-The Campaign Against Anti-Semitism has published three articles about Malaka Shwaikh citing social media activity that is being called anti-Semitism.
+The Campaign Against Anti-Semitism has published three articles about Malaka Mohammed citing social media activity that is being called anti-Semitism.